-With the show celebrating its 20th birthday, we thought we would share some life lessons we have gleaned from Curb over the years.
+With the show celebrating its 21st birthday and the arrival of its 11th season, we thought we would share some life lessons we have gleaned from Curb over the years.

 In short: Larry is a man of multitudes and a die-hard rationalist but… yeah, learn from his mistakes.